X-Men (film): Design and visual effects

 Rebecca Romijn wore 110 individual silicone prosthetics on her body to portray Mystique; only the edges were glued, the rest were self-sticking.
-The prosthetics were built flat and wrapped her body.
+The prosthetics were built flat and wrapped around her body.
 They were internally colored with food coloring and needed additional makeup or paint.
-The original agreed-to and tested design was to color her skin with cosmetic-grade food coloring as well, but at the last minute Bryan Singer insisted on painting her skin to look opaque, as in the comic book, which added six hours to the time needed to apply Romijn's makeup, making the ordeal very difficult for her.
-There were also no facilities provided to exhaust paint fumes, during one of Canada's colder winters.
+The original agreed-to and tested design was to color her skin with cosmetic-grade food coloring as well, but at the last minute, Bryan Singer insisted on painting her skin to look opaque, as in the comic book, which added six hours to the time needed to apply Romijn's makeup, making the ordeal very difficult for her.
+There were also no facilities provided to exhaust paint fumes during one of Canada's colder winters.
 Romijn reflected, "I had almost no contact with the rest of the cast; it was like I was making a different movie from everyone else.
 It was hell."

 In the late 1990s, computer-generated imagery was becoming more commonly used.
 Singer visited the sets of Star Wars: Episode I – The Phantom Menace (1999) and Titanic (1997) to understand practical and digital effects.
 Filming had started without a special effects company hired.
 Digital Domain, Cinesite, Rhythm & Hues Studios (R&H), Hammerhead Production, Matte World Digital, CORE and POP were all hired in December 1999.
 Visual effects supervisor Mike Fink admitted to have been dissatisfied with his work on X-Men in 2003, despite nearly being nominated for an Academy Award.

 Digital Domain's technical director Sean C. Cunningham and lead compositor Claas Henke morphed Bruce Davison into a liquid figure for Kelly's mutation scene.
 Cunningham said, "There were many digital layers: water without refraction, water with murkiness, skin with and without highlights, skin with goo in it.
 When rendered together, it took 39 hours per frame."
 They considered showing Kelly's internal organs during the transformation, "but that seemed too gruesome", according to Cunningham.

 Music

-Singer initially approached John Williams to compose the film score who turned down the offer because of scheduling conflicts.
+Singer initially approached John Williams to compose the film score, who turned down the offer because of scheduling conflicts.
 Later, he roped in his usual composer, John Ottman.
 However, once Fox pushed X-Men from December to July, Ottman's commitment to direct Urban Legends: Final Cut made him unable to work with Singer.
 Instead, Michael Kamen was commissioned to compose the film's score in February 2000.
 This marked the first time that a different composer produced a score for any film directed by Singer instead of Ottman.
 Kamen had provided his scores for various Fox projects in the past, most notably the three Die Hard films.
 As for X-Mens score, he recorded it in Los Angeles instead of London, as the producers abandoned it due to time constraints.
 The soundtrack to the film was released by Decca Records on July 11, 2000.
 A 2-CD expanded and remastered release of the album was published by La-La Land Records on May 11, 2021.